ismailabashidze/hampa_mother/src/content/blog/maternal-mental-health.md

 Postpartum depression affects up to 1 in 8 mothers and can occur anytime within the first year after giving birth.
 Symptoms include persistent sadness, loss of interest in activities, fatigue, and difficulty bonding with the baby.

 #### Anxiety
 Generalized anxiety, panic disorders, and specific fears about parenting are common among new mothers.
-Symptoms may include excessive worry, restlessness, and physical symptoms like rapid heartbeat or shortness of breath.
+Symptoms may include excessive worry, restlessness, and physical symptoms like rapid scalebeat or shortness of breath.

 #### Postpartum OCD
 Some mothers experience intrusive thoughts about harm coming to their baby, along with compulsive behaviors aimed at preventing these feared events.